sb689/GhostTheory/README.md

 ## Project Overview
 This Android application is a fun app developed in Kotlin.
 The theme of the application is the ghost characters that we get to see during Halloween eve.
-Users can play a short quiz on Halloween and can check detailed info about some of the cute ghosts.
+Users can play a short quiz on Halloween and can check detailed info about some cute ghosts.

 ## Features
 - The app is developed in Kotlin.